 In 1996, MDS became the exclusive provider of distribution services to Einstein/Noah Bagel Corp.
 (ENBC), which operates over 460 bagel shops in 29 states.
 In March 2000, ENBC disclosed that its independent auditors had expressed substantial doubt about ENBC's ability to continue as a going concern, due to its inability to meet certain financial obligations.
-On April 27, 2000, ENBC and its majority-owned operating subsidiary filed voluntary bankruptcy petitions for protection under Chapter 11 of the Federal Bankruptcy code in the U.S. Bankruptcy Court for the District of Arizona in Phoenix.
-On April 28, 2000, the Court approved a \$36 million debtor-in-possession credit facility to allow for operation of the companies during reorganization, and also approved the payment in the ordinary course of business of prepetition trade creditor claims, including those of MDS, subject to recovery by the debtors under certain circumstances.
-The debtors also filed a joint plan of reorganization which, if confirmed by creditors and the Court, would pay all prepetition trade creditor claims in full.
+On April 27, 2000, ENBC and its majority-owned operating subsidiary filed voluntary bankruptcy petitions for protection under Chapter 11 of the Federal Bankruptcy Code in the U.S. Bankruptcy Court for the District of Arizona in Phoenix.
+On April 28, 2000, the Court approved a \$31 million debtor-in-possession credit facility to allow for operation of the companies during reorganization, and also approved the payment in the ordinary course of business of prepetition trade creditor claims, including those of MDS, subject to recovery by the debtors under certain circumstances.
 MDS continues to distribute to ENBC and has been receiving full payment in accordance with the terms of its contractual agreement.
 If the contract were to terminate, or if ENBC were to cease or substantially reduce its operations, MDS may be unable to recover some or all of an aggregate of approximately \$18 million in contract investment, receivables and inventory.